 During his 27 year career in federal law enforcement, Gary conducted and supervised criminal, counterintelligence, and counterterrorism investigations and operations for the Department of Homeland Security, Office of the Director of National Intelligence, and Naval Criminal Investigative Service.
 He completed an overseas tour in Yokosuka, Japan and assignments throughout Southeast Asia and the Middle East.
 He was a recipient of the Department of Defense Team Award for National Security Investigations in 2007 and Director of Central Intelligence Team Award for Countering Foreign Denial and Deception in 2003.

 His academic background includes a Master of Science degree in Strategic Intelligence (MSSI) from the National Intelligence University and a Bachelor of Arts (BA) degree in Criminal Justice and Psychology from Michigan State University.
-He has completed advanced training at Carnegie Mellon University, American University, the National Foreign Affairs Training Center, Joint Counterintelligence Training Academy, and Federal Law Enforcement Training Center.
+He has completed advanced training at Carnegie Mellon University, American University, National Foreign Affairs Training Center, Joint Counterintelligence Training Academy, and Federal Law Enforcement Training Center.

-Gary can be contacted at firstname.lastname@example.org
+He can be contacted at firstname.lastname@example.org